 To build a strong development research network, SweDev has institutional support members across Sweden that contribute to the work.
 Together with the institutional support members, SweDev creates cooperation and activities across institutions.
-Institutional support members are also invited to give feedback on SweDev’s activity plan and review SweDev’s annual report.
+Institutional support members have a representative in SweDev’s steering committee and are thereby guiding SweDev’s activity plan and engagement.

 The Department of Urban and Rural Development at SLU pursues research, education and external collaboration in four subject areas: Rural Development, Agrarian History, Environmental Communication and Landscape Architecture.
 The department hosts three national centres: Sida’s Helpdesk for Environment and Climate Change, the Swedish Biodiversity Centre, and the Swedish Center for Nature Interpretation.